 These works, which are now practically completed, will provide for the storage in the lake of 514,000 acre-feet of water for use by the State of South Australia.
+The expenditure on this work to date amounts to £472,000.

 (d) Weirs and Locks.
-Four weirs and locks, viz., that at Torrumbarry (Victoria) and Nos.
-1, 3, and 9 (South Australia) have been completed, and are now in operation.
-Of the remaining weirs and locks at present in hand, three, Nos.
-2 and 5 (South Australia) and 11 (Victoria), are in an advanced stage of construction.
-At Weir and Lock No. 10 (New South Wales) work has commenced inside the first coffer-dam, and at Weir and Lock No. 4 (South Australia) the first coffer-dam is in course of construction.
+Seven weirs and locks, viz., Nos.
+11 (Mildura) and 26 (Torrumbarry)-Victoria-and Nos.
+1, 2, 3, 5, and 9-South Australia- have been completed, and are now in operation.
+Of the remaining weirs and locks at present in hand, two, Nos.
+10 (Wentworth) and 4 (South Australia), are in an advanced stage of construction.

-Investigations are proceeding with a view to the location of the sites of the weirs and locks to be constructed in the River Murray above Mildura.
+Investigations are proceeding with a view to the location of the sites of the remaining weirs and locks to be constructed in the River Murray above Mildura.

-(iii) Finance.
-In the River Murray Agreement of 1914, the estimated total cost of the whole of the works was set down at £4,663,000, but it is now clear, from the experience which has been gained in connexion with the works which have been put in hand to date, that the total cost of the whole of the works will be considerably in excess of the estimate referred to.
-The total expenditure incurred up to 31st December, 1927, on that portion of the scheme completed and in course of construction amounted to £4,620,000, towards which expenditure the four Contracting Governments, in conformity with the amending Agreement previously referred to, have contributed in equal shares.
+- (iii) Finance. (a) General.
+In the River Murray Agreement of 1914, the estimated total cost of the whole of the works was set down at £4,663,000, Although definite estimates of the cost of those works not yet authorized have not been prepared, it is anticipated that the total ultimate cost of the whole of the works covered by the River Murray Agreement will be in the vicinity of £14,000,000.
+The total expenditure incurred up to 31st March, 1928, on that portion of the scheme completed and in course of construction amounted to £5,950,000, towards which expenditure the four Contracting Governments in conformity with the amending Agreement previously referred to, have contributed in equal shares. - (b) Programme of Works to be constructed during the period ending 30th June, 1932.
+At a recent conference of representatives of the four Contracting Governments, it was decided definitely to limit the programme of works to be constructed during the period ending 1932 to the following works, viz.:-The construction of the Hume Reservoir to provide for a capacity of 2,000,000 acre-feet; the completion of the Lake Victoria Storage; and the completion of all Weirs and Locks from No, 1 (Blanchetown) to No. 11 (Mildura) and Weir and Lock No. 15 (Euston).

-The Commission's estimate of expenditure on works, surveys, investigations, etc., during the year 1927-28 is as follows:-
+The Commission's estimate of expenditure on works, surveys, investigations, etc., during the year 1928-29 is as follows:-